-The Remuneration Committee recommends to the Board, the remuneration to be paid to the Chief Executive Officer, Executive Directors and Non-Executive Directors Based on the recommendation of the Remuneration Committee, the Board approves remuneration to the respective Directors.
+The Remuneration Committee recommends to the Board, the remuneration to be paid to the Chief Executive Officer, Executive Directors, Non-Executive Directors.

+Based on the recommendation of the Remuneration Committee, the Board approves remuneration to the respective Directors.

-The Chief Executive Officer, Director in- charge and other members of senior management may be invited to attend meetings to discuss the performance of the Executive Directors and make proposals as necessary.
+The Chief Executive Officer, Director -in- charge and other members of senior management may be invited to attend meetings to discuss the performance of the Executive Directors and make proposals as necessary.
 Neither Executive nor Non-Executive Directors are involved in Remuneration Committee meetings when determinations are made in relation to the remuneration of the respective Directors.

-The committee is authorized by the Board to seek appropriate professional advice internally and externally as and when it considers this necessary.
+The Committee is authorized by the Board to seek appropriate professional advice internally and externally as and when it considers this necessary.
 The Remuneration Committee meets at least twice a year.

-During the period under review, the committee had one meeting and the attendance of the members is as follows;
+During the period under review the committee had one meeting of the members and attendance were as follows;

-Directors Meetings attended (Out of 1)
+Remuneration Committee Members Meetings attended (out of one)

-Mr. T. De Zoysa - 1
+Mr. T. De Zoysa (Chairman) 01

-(Chairman)

 Mr. D.C.R.
-1

-Gunawardena
+Gunawardena 01

 Mr. R. Theagarajah -

-Mr. W. M. R. S. Dias 1
+Mr. W. M. R. S. Dias 01